KOUSHIK1831/Collision-Guard-Autonomous-Vehicle-Risk-Prediction/README.md

 F1-Score

-This ensured the model performs reliably on unseen driving data and avoids bias toward the majority class
+This ensured the model performs reliably on unseen driving data and avoids bias toward the majority class.

-.

 🔍 Key Collision Risk Drivers